 Citations Affected: IC 6-1.1-21-5.2.

-Synopsis: Senior citizen property tax credit.
+Synopsis: Property tax deferral for the elderly.
 Provides a property tax

-owner who is at least 65 years of age and whose adjusted gross income
+deferral to homestead owners who are at least 65 years of age and who

-is less than $30,000.
-Appropriates money from the property tax
+Appropriates money from the property tax replacement fund to replace

 A BILL FOR AN ACT to amend the Indiana Code concerning

 taxation and to make an appropriation.